View on GitHub

 $ docker logs dataasee-database-1

-NOTE: The interconnection is a potentially long-running, asynchronous operation, whose status is only reported in the database logs.
+NOTE: The interconnect is a potentially long-running, asynchronous operation, whose status is only reported in the database logs.

 NOTE: Generally, the ingest methods OAI-PMH for suitable sources, S3 for multi-file sources, and GET for single-file sources should be used.